Silken Windhounds in Therapy Work

 Silken Windhounds have demonstrated the temperament necessary to be excellent therapy dogs.
 They are small enough to not threaten patients who may be nervous around large breeds, can be picked up easily by their owner when necessary to get them in proper petting position, and are generally calm and confident around strangers.

 Most areas have groups who volunteer their pets to visit in nursing homes, hospitals, and rehabilitation facilities.
 The owner must always be with the dog during visits.
 A local private animal rescue organization or university vet school would be good places to make initial contact to locate a group in your area.
 Some institutions and groups require that the dog be certified as a pet therapy dog.
 There are several organizations that provide such certification.
-Delta Society is one that will recognize Silken Windhounds as a breed.
+Pet Partners is one that recognizes Silken Windhounds as a breed.

 To become certified as a therapy dog, the dog must pass the AKC’s basic CGC test, with some added criteria.
 All commands must be verbal.
 Touching the dog or using collar corrections is not allowed during the test.
 The test includes the basic obedience commands (sit, stay, down, come).
 The dog must also ignore a strange dog while the handler talks to the dog’s handler; must not become stressed when left with a stranger for 3 minutes out of the owner’s sight; must be able to ignore food left on the ground when walked within a few feet of it; must be able to recover easily and quickly, without panicking, from loud noises; and be able to walk calmly through a milling crowd using wheel chairs, crutches, etc. Basic obedience training is recommended to prepare the dog for this test.